Rich Nathan: Satellite Campuses

 In 2009, Vineyard Columbus opened its first satellite campus, Vineyard Columbus Sawmill Campus, in Dublin, OH.
 This campus grew rapidly and started holding 2 services (9am and 11am) as of September 2013.
 In 2011, VC opened its second campus, Lane Avenue Campus of Vineyard Columbus.
 In the fall of 2012, VC launched its third campus, East Campus, at Berwick Alternative Elementary School.
 In early 2015, East Campus joined forces with the Eastside Vineyard church plant in Pickerington and moved operations out there.
-Vineyard Columbus also has a Spanish language campus called La Vina that meets in the Chapel of the Cooper Road location on Sundays at 11:30am.
+Vineyard Columbus also has a La Vina Spanish language campus.